(CNN)Here's a look at the life of Palestinian President Mahmoud Abbas.

 June 15, 2007 - Appoints economist Salam Fayyad as the new prime minister of an emergency Palestinian Cabinet.

-January 2009 - Extends his term in office until 2010, citing a clause in the constitution to extend his term until the 2010 election.
+January 2009 - Extends his term in office until 2010, citing a clause in the constitution.

 December 16, 2009 - The PLO's Central Council votes to extend Abbas's term as president indefinitely.